-Wade’s Green is the best-preserved historical plantation ruins in the Turks and Caicos Islands and is a fascinating site to see when visiting North Caicos.
-We recommend that you visit Wade’s Green if you have the time.
+Wade’s Green is the best-preserved historical plantation ruin in the Turks and Caicos Islands and is a fascinating site to see when visiting North Caicos.
+We recommend that you visit this historical if you have the time.

 Admission and 30 minute tour is $10 per person.